taylorlapeyre/nav/README.md

 })
 ```

-This might be a pain to write.
+Of course, this might be a pain to write.
 So I provide some helper functions as well:

 ``` clojure
 (use 'nav.core)